viliam-husar/tdf-core/README.md

 As an ultrabiker,
 I want the route to planned via suitable roads,
 So I don't end un on unapropriate road type.

-### MUST: Checkpoint matrix caching
-As an ultrabiker,
-I want matrix between checkpoints to be cached, so I can get available routes as soon as possible.

 ### MUST: User specific search
 As an ultrabiker,